 Applying to a Canadian university can be an exhilarating journey towards your academic future.
 Understanding the steps involved in the application process can make your journey smoother and more manageable.

-Tip: if you’re looking for extra help with choosing and identifying which of these universities is the right fit for you, consider reaching out to a college admissions consulting expert.
+Tip: if you’re looking for extra help with choosing and identifying which of these universities is the right fit for you, consider reaching out to a university admissions consulting expert.
 For example, an academic advisor in Ontario will have in-depth insight into the kind of programs will be the right fit for you if you’re looking to attend university in Ontario.
 If you’re an international student looking for a school, reach out to an international student advisor.
 These experts will be able to identify which of the top universities in Canada are the perfect fit for you.

 Here's a helpful step-by-step process to get you started: